 Now, for me, the thing that makes Greenwich so great (after all the historical spots) is that it’s totally walkable and really easy to stroll around in a day or two.
 This is great if you fancy seeing a different side of London, especially as it’s so different from other areas like Camden or Covent Garden.

-With this in mind, I’ve popped over a few of my favourite spots and best things to do in Greenwich for your visit.
+With this in mind, I’ve popped over a few of my favourite spots and all the best things to do in Greenwich for your visit.
 Have the best time!

 1.)
 The Painted Hall